 Some potential sugar daddies are going to offer to send you stuff.
 He might want your bank account number so he can send you a little gift.
-Don’t give it to him.
+Don’t evermgive it to him.
 Send him your PayPal address instead.

-For physical gifts?
-Set up a P.O.
-Box and you can give that to potential sugar daddies freely.
-Do not send a potential sugar daddy your real address.
+Do not ever send a potential sugar daddy your real address.

 In fact, until you’re in a steady arrangement with someone you know and trust, don’t share any personal details that could jeopardize you.

-It’s not always easy to suss out someone’s personality via email, but you can get a much better idea about someone simply by spending a few minutes on the phone with them.
+Because it’s not always easy to suss out someone’s personality via email, but you can get a much better idea about someone simply by spending a few minutes on the phone with them.

-Safety Tip #5.
+#5.
 An Identity Check Before Every Date

 Does doing an identity check before each date sound paranoid?
 It’s not – it’s both good for your safety and your time.
 Some sugar daddies simply aren’t who they claim to be.
 Why would you waste your time going on dates with fake sugar daddies when you have Google?